-On April 13, 2012, the Company formed a wholly-owned subsidiary, GSV Capital Lending, LLC ("GCL"), a Delaware limited liability company, which will originate portfolio loan investments.
-The application was submitted to the California Department of Corporations and GCL is awaiting receipt of its license from the State.
+On April 13, 2012, the Company formed a wholly-owned subsidiary, GSV Capital Lending, LLC ("GCL"), a Delaware limited liability company, which will originate portfolio loan investments within the state of California.
+An application for a California lender license was submitted by GCL to the California Department of Corporations and GCL is awaiting receipt of its license from the State.